ResetXPDR/MSFS_AutoFPS/README.md

   - If the MobiFlight Module is not installed or outdated, MSFS also has to be stopped.
   - If you have duplicate MobiFlight Modules installed, in either your official or community folders, the app may display 0 value Sim Values and otherwise not function.
 Remove the duplicate versions, rerun the app installer and it should now work.
 - If you wish to retain your settings for an update version, do NOT uninstall first, as that deletes all app files, including the config file.
 Just run the installer, select update and your settings will be retained.
+- The clean install option will recreate new configuration files without having to remove the app first.
 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup.
 - If you wish to remove an Auto-Start option from a previous installation, rerun the installer and select Remove Auto-Start and the click Update.
 - The app may be blocked by Windows Security or your AV-Scanner, if so try to unblock or set an exception (for the whole Folder)